 Child who are known to be engaged in child labour are girls and boys of all ages, according to the results of the study, adolescents were the most affected groups - boys 15-17 years (81%), boys 12-14 years (77%) and girls 15-17 years (70%).
-The has been reported, that children are engaged in some of the worst forms of child labour such as: working with parties to the conflict in combat and as supporting roles; operating heavy machinery in factories and workshops; smuggling; working as blacksmiths, in oil refineries and quarries; begging; scavenging through garbage for valuable waste.
+It has been reported, that children are engaged in some of the worst forms of child labour such as: working with parties to the conflict in combat and as supporting roles; operating heavy machinery in factories and workshops; smuggling; working as blacksmiths, in oil refineries and quarries; begging; scavenging through garbage for valuable waste.
 Preliminary findings from a UNICEF assessment on child labour in rural Damascus and Homs also identified that there are so many children who are working in chemical factories.
-There are still more things that can obstruct the growth and development of
+There are still more things that can obstruct the growth and development of the child itself, namely their involvement in labour activities that can be classified as "light work," but still, that can be bad for children in the future.

-15 International Rescue Committee, 2012, Caring for Child Survivors of Sexual Abuse, IRC-UNICEF
+&lt;sup>15 International Rescue Committee, 2012, Caring for Child Survivors of Sexual Abuse, IRC-UNICEF